FRANK HANS JOHNSTON, O.S.A., A.R.C.A.

 oil on masonite

-signed; also signed and titled on the reverse
+signed; titled on the artist’s label on the reverse

-Roger Burford Mason, A Grand Eye for Glory: A Life of Franz Johnston, Dundurn Press, Toronto, 1998, page 55.
+Roger Burford Mason, A Grand Eye for Glory: The Life of Franz Johnston, Dundurn Press, Toronto/Oxford, 1998, page 62.